 'Partnerships among major groups have become more common since UNCED [United Nations Conference on Environment and Development], including productive relationships between NGOs and business.
 Such partnerships now involve dozens of multinational companies and NGOs, focusing on both social and environmental objectives.
-These partnerships are changing strategies and practices in both the business and NGO sectors, with important implications for future sustainable development efforts and broader coalition and partnership building'.
+These partnerships are changing strategies and practices in both the business and NGO sectors, with important implications for future sustainable development efforts and broader coalition and partnership building'.3

-In December 2001, General Assembly Resolution 56/226 similarly encouraged 'global commitment and partnerships, especially between Governments of the North and the South, on the one hand, and between Governments and major groups on the other.'
-This commitment was elaborated in Decision 2001/PC/3, which stated that governments and major groups should 'exchange and publicly announce the specific commitments they have made for the next phase of work in the field of sustainable development.
+In December 2001, General Assembly Resolution 56/226 similarly encouraged 'global commitment and partnerships, especially between Governments of the North and the South, on the one hand, and between Governments and major groups on the other.'4 This commitment was elaborated in Decision 2001/PC/3, which stated that governments and major groups should 'exchange and publicly announce the specific commitments they have made for the next phase of work in the field of sustainable development.
 In the case of major groups, commitments and targets are expected to emerge from national, regional and international consultations of major group organisations.
-A record of the commitments any any organisations.
+A record of the commitments announced and shared would be made and released as part of the Summit outcome.'5